linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 Source: Datastream.

-25 \times 100 \times (94 - 92) = \5000.
-The short position in the futures contract compensates us for the increase in our borrowing cost.[22]
+25 \times 100 \times (94 - 92) = $5000.
+The short position in the futures contract compensates us for the increase in our borrowing cost.
 In the same way, a long position can be used to lock in a lending rate.

 The Eurodollar futures price is a construct, not the price of an asset.
 In this sense Eurodollar futures are different from the futures contracts we have already discussed.
 Although Eurodollar LIBOR is closely related to a number of other interest rates, there is no one specific identifiable asset that underlies the Eurodollar futures contract.